-3.4.2 Toxic and corrosive fumes.
+- 3.4.2 Toxic and corrosive fumes.
 Materials, as installed in the altimeter and under the service conditions specified herein, shall not liberate deleterious or corrosive fumes.
-This shall include any fungicidal agents that are used.

-3.4.3 Protective treatment.
+This shall include any fungicidal agents that are used. - 3.4.3 Protective treatment.
 When materials which are used in the construction of the altimeter are subject to deterioration when exposed to climatic and environmental conditions likely to occur during service usage, they shall be protected against such deterioration in a manner that will in no way prevent compliance with the performance requirements of the specification.
-The use of any protective coating that will crack, chip, or scale with age or extremes of climatic or environmental conditions shall be avoided.

-3.4.4 Fungus-proof materials.
+The use of any protective coating that will crack, chip, or scale with age or extremes of climatic or environmental conditions shall be avoided. - 3.4.4 Fungus-proof materials.
 Materials that are nutrients for fungi shall not be used where it is practical to avoid them.
 Where used and not hermetically sealed, they shall be treated with a fungicidal agent acceptable to the procuring activity.
-However, if they are used in a hermetically sealed enclosure, fungicidal treatment will not be necessary.

-3.4.5 Metals.
-Metals shall be of the corrosion-resistant type, unless suitably protected to resist corrosion during normal service life.

-3.4.5.1 Dissimilar metals.
+However, if they are used in a hermetically sealed enclosure, fungicidal treatment will not be necessary. - 3.4.5 Metals.
+Metals shall be of the corrosion-resistant type, unless suitably protected to resist corrosion during normal service life. - 3.4.5.1 Dissimilar metals.
 Dissimilar metals are defined in MIL-STD-889.
-Unless suitably protected against electrolytic corrosion by means of protective coating or hermetic sealing, intimate contact of dissimilar metals shall be avoided.

-3.4.6 Nonferrous metals.
-Nonferrous materials shall be used for all parts of the altimeter, except where ferrous materials are essential.

-3.4.6.1 Protection of nonferrous materials.
+Unless suitably protected against electrolytic corrosion by means of protective coating or hermetic sealing, intimate contact of dissimilar metals shall be avoided. - 3.4.6 Nonferrous metals.
+Nonferrous materials shall be used for all parts of the altimeter, except where ferrous materials are essential. - 3.4.6.1 Protection of nonferrous materials.
 Nonferrous materials contained within hermetically sealed enclosures shall be considered suitably protected from corrosion.
-Requirements specified for fungicidal and corrosion protective treatment and anodizing of aluminum alloy parts will not be applicable for parts within hermetically sealed enclosures.

-3.4.7 Recycled, recovered, or environmentally preferable materials.
-Recycled, recovered, or environmentally preferable materials should be used to the maximum extent possible provided that the material meets or exceeds the operational and maintenance requirements, and promotes economically advantageous life cycle costs.

-3.4.8 Cementing Materials.
-Cases, Components, or parts shall not be entirely dependent upon cements, epoxies or related materials to maintain integrity for the service life of the altimeter.
+Requirements specified for fungicidal and corrosion protective treatment and anodizing of aluminum alloy parts will not be applicable for parts within hermetically sealed enclosures. - 3.4.7 Recycled, recovered, or environmentally preferable materials.
+Recycled, recovered, or environmentally preferable materials should be used to the maximum extent possible, provided that the material meets or exceeds the operational and maintenance requirements, and promotes economically advantageous life cycle costs. - 3.4.8 Cementing Materials.
+Cases, components, or parts shall not be entirely dependent upon cements, epoxies or related materials to maintain integrity for the service life of the altimeter.

-3.5 Design and Construction
+3.5 Design and Construction.

 3.5.1 Case.
-The case shall conform to MS33556 except as shown in Figure 1 and shall consist of a body with a flange and a bezel.
+The case shall consist of a body with a flange and a bezel, referencing MS33556 for guidance, except as shown in FIGURE 1.
 The back of the case shall provide for the mounting of a replaceable battery module and its electrical interface connection to the module.
 The electrical receptacle for the battery module on the back of the case shall be provided with a cover that can be readily removed for installation of a battery module as required for some applications.
-Operation and performance of the altimeter with 115 V, 400Hz and/or 28V DC electrical power shall not be affected by operation of altimeters.
+Operation and performance of the altimeter with 115V, 400Hz and/or 28V DC electrical powers shall not be affected by operation of altimeters without a battery module installed or the failure of an installed battery module on battery-equipped altimeters.
 Battery-related BIT test and arming displays of the altimeter shall be inhibited when a module is not mounted on the altimeter.
-The altimeter outline dimensions and the external connections of the altimeter shall conform to Figure 1.
+The altimeter outline dimensions and the external connections of the altimeter shall conform to FIGURE 1.